ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.digitalstrom/README.md

 **Tests:**: [![Travis-CI](http://img.shields.io/travis/Apollon77/ioBroker.digitalstrom/master.svg)](https://travis-ci.org/Apollon77/ioBroker.digitalstrom)

-**This adapter uses Sentry libraries to automatically report exceptions and code errors and new device schemas to me as the developer.** More details see below!
+**This adapter uses Sentry libraries to automatically report exceptions and code errors to me as the developer.** More details see below!

 ## Digitalstrom adapter for ioBroker